kaushikdas0/pok-mon_location_faker/README.md

 # Do at your own risk.

+This probably dont need a git hub project but just if you are lazy!!
+Here you go. :)

 # Install pokemon official app from app store.
 Just change the store country and download.
 Now singin with your crediantial.
 Follow the steps.
 Next: